JCC Maccabi Games

 The boys basketball team went 1-2 in the morning qualifying games.
 They would be awarded the #6 seed in the playoff tournament.
 After being down 22-7 at the half, they went on a run in the second half cutting the lead to 7.
 Despite their best efforts they came up a little short.
 They played very well and left it all out on the court.
 It was a great experience for all of the boys both on and off the court.

 The girls basketball team took home the silver medal for the second year in a row.
 They finished the tournament with a 4-2 record.
 They finished the preliminary round with a record of 2-1.
 They defeated both Bucks and Baltimore and lost to Kaiserman.
 The tournament was comprised of 10 teams with the top 6 teams qualifying for the playoffs.
 In their semifinal game they would face the #1 seed from Rockland.
 The girls really came together and played a great game, knocking off the #1 seed, advancing to the gold medal game.
 They would again face Kaiserman.
 After being down by as many as 10 at halftime, the girls went on a run in the second half, cutting the score to 5.
 Kaiserman went on a run towards the end, eventually winning the game.
-Despite the loss the girls did not hang their hands.
+Despite the loss the girls did not hang their heads.
 They played tough, showed good sportsmanship, and left it all out on the court.
 The girls had a great experience at the Jr Maccabi games.

 The boys soccer team won the gold medal in the consolation bracket.
 They finished the preliminary round with a record of 1-1-1 with a win against Montgomery County, a tie vs Center City, and a loss to Baltimore.
 They were awarded the top seed in the consolation bracket.
 They had 3 very exciting games in the morning and really came together as the day went on.
 The boys were happy to be able to bring home the gold medal for Metrowest.